The 1975-79 Cadillac Seville was a confused young sedan

 My anecdotal sense was that this translated into high-priced brands such as Mercedes-Benz, BMW and Jaguar sometimes achieving greater stature than their domestic counterparts.
-At least this was the case among the young car enthusiasts I knew, who tended to view Cadillac as a maker of lumbering land yachts driven by little old ladies with pink hair and matching poodle.
+That doesn’t mean they sold better, but rather that they often had more cachet.
+Cadillac was increasingly viewed as a maker of lumbering land yachts driven by little old ladies with pink hair and matching poodle.

 The higher status of imports was heavily grounded in their greater focus on advanced engineering — and roadworthiness.
 So when the Seville was introduced, my biggest question was whether it had the technical chops to compete head to head.
 Alas, there’s only so much you can do with a Chevrolet Nova platform, so no independent rear suspension or four-wheel disc brakes.

 That brings us to the Seville’s styling.
 To my eyes it was a competent design that has withstood the test of time better than the second-generation “bustleback” models.
-General Motors also deserves credit for investing more resources into the first Seville than Ford did with its badge-engineered Lincoln Versailles.
+GM also deserves credit for investing more resources into the first Seville than Ford did with its badge-engineered Lincoln Versailles.

 Where I part company with jm2 is with his contention that the 1975 Seville was iconic.
 For all of its charms, the car still reflected the malaise of the brougham era.